qtumproject/qtumbook/part2/erc20-js.md

 ![](./erc20-js/qtumjs-vscode.jpg)

 While I am on my evangelizing soapbox, you should try [TypeScript](https://www.typescriptlang.org) too!
-JavaScript is in fact an extremely powerful language that seems like a joke.
+JavaScript is in fact an extremely powerful language, though it seems like a joke.
 TypeScript is the sobered-up version, yet retaining the same dynamism and expressivity that JavaScript developers love.

 Now, back to QTUM :p